IMXNOOBX/green-commits/README.md

 2. Remove the # in line 7, 8
 3. Go to https://github.com/yourGithubUsername/auto-green/settings/secrets/actions
   3.1.
 Create a secret named EMAIL with your email 3.2.
-Create a scret named USER with your github username
+Create a scret named NAME with your github username
 + Enjoy the green Contribution Activity panel in your profile :D
 ```